railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

     Stock Management is very flexible so that it can be more effective.
     For example if you forget to enter products at goods in, this won't prevent you from sending them to customers.
-    In Open ERP you can force all operations manually using the button :guilabel:`Force assignment`.
+    In OpenERP you can force all operations manually using the button :guilabel:`Force assignment`.
     In this case your stocks risk falling negative.
 You should monitor all stocks for negative levels and carry out an inventory correction when that happens.